trthatcher/DiscriminantAnalysis.jl/doc/index.rst

     + \log(\pi_k)

-The following plot shows the quadratic classification boundaries that result when the iris data set is modelled using linear discriminant analysis on two
+The following plot shows the quadratic classification boundaries that result when a sample data set of two bi-variate Gaussian variables is modelled using quadratic discriminant analysis:
-variables:

 .. image:: visualization/qda.png